No Time to Bleed: Background

+Release

 The standard, iTunes, Hot Topic, vinyl and Maximum Bloodshed editions of No Time to Bleed were released on June 30, 2009.
 Music videos have been created for the songs "Wake Up", "Genocide" and "Disengage".
 The music video for "Wake Up" was the first released from the album, it made its worldwide premiere through Fearnet on July 27, 2009, and was directed by David Brodski.
 "Genocide" was released as the album's first single on October 20, 2009 and spawned a music video that was created in collaboration with Bloody Disgusting to which led to its release on November 8, 2009.
 Prior to its release as a single, a remix for the song was created and featured in the film Saw VI.
 "Disengage" was released as the album's second single on April 20, 2010.
 The band made an announcement that a music video was in production for it during April and led to its release in June of that year.

 In June, an announcement was made directly from the band that a re-release of the album was expected and would be known as No Time to Bleed: Body Bag Edition.
 The reissue was released on June 1, 2010.
 It includes a DVD which features previously unreleased live footage along with promotional videos of the album along with alternate artwork and packaging.